Who Qualifies for the Trump Gold Card Visa? Requirements Explained

 Source of Funds Documentation

-• Bank statements spanning the investment period (typically 2-5 years)
+• Bank statements spanning the gift payment accumulation period (typically 2-5 years)

 • Business registration documents and financial statements